hartzell/nvta-homework/README.md

 # Installation

-This project uses poetry to manage it's dependencies and *etc*....
+This project uses poetry to manage its dependencies and *etc*....
 While poetry makes it simple to upload the project to PyPi, I haven't done so.